Early Office Museum

 operator had to lift the hinged carriage in order to see her work.
 (See

-photograph to the right of a machine with the carriage up.)
+photograph to the right and image to the left of machines with the carriages up.)
 There

 were three models at $22-$25.
 The machine had a short commercial